 Jelly Bean Succulent &

-Are you ready to add a splash of color and fun to your succulent collection?
-Look no further than the Jelly Bean plant, also known as 'Sedum rubrotinctum'!
-These evergreen, low-growing perennial succulents hail from the sunny lands of Mexico and are also known as "pork and beans" or "banana cactus."
+Introducing the jelly bean plant, also known as 'Sedum rubrotinctum'!
+These evergreen, low-growing perennial jelly beans succulent hail from the sunny lands of Mexico and are also known as pork and beans succulent or banana cactus, because of their jelly bean-shaped leaves.

-As the plant matures, it grows about 8 inches tall and 20 inches in diameter and has a trailing growth habit, makes wonderful ground covers, and can also be displayed in lovely arrangements.
+As the jelly bean plant matures, this succulent grows about 8 inches tall and 20 inches in diameter, has a trailing growth habit, makes wonderful ground covers, and can also be displayed in lovely arrangements.

-The stunning jelly beans succulents are a favorite among houseplants that are easy-going but still gorgeous.
-The stems of this little guy trail over the side of their container, perfect for hanging baskets!
-And let's not forget about those bright-yellow star-shaped flowers that bloom in spring and summer months – they're just an added bonus.
+The stunning jelly bean succulents are a favorite among houseplants that are easy-going but still gorgeous.
+The stems with colorful leaves of this little guy trail over the side of their container, perfect for hanging baskets!

 Watering Needs

 As a drought-tolerant plant, the jelly bean sedum has developed an effective mechanism for storing water in its leaves.
-Oftentimes, people worry about under-watering their plants when they're actually giving them too much water - succulents, in particular, don't thrive well in damp, moist soil, which can lead to root problems.
+Oftentimes, people worry about under-watering their plants when they're actually giving Sedum rubrotinctum too much water.
+Succulents, in particular, don't thrive well in damp, moist soil, which can lead to root problems.

 Light Requirements

-New purchased jelly bean leaves can get burned in the full sun as they were probably grown in a greenhouse; therefore, gradually increase their exposure to sunlight.
-If the sun is too bright and is burning your plant's leaves, consider purchasing a sunshade or moving the plant to a more shaded location.
+Newly purchased jelly bean leaves can get burned in the full sun as they were probably grown in a greenhouse; therefore, gradually increase their exposure to sunlight.
+If the sun is too bright and is burning your jelly bean plant's leaves, consider purchasing a sunshade or moving your jelly bean to a more shaded location.

 Optimal Soil & Fertilizer Needs

 The Sedum species favors very airy, sandy soil that drains well.
-Planting them in ordinary soil will result in compacted roots, stunted growth, and, most likely, root rot.
-Instead, make or buy a well-draining potting mix, or ideally, use our specialized potting mix that contains organic mycorrhizae to promote the development of a strong root system that helps your sedum and other succulents to thrive.
+Planting your Sedum rubrotinctum in ordinary wet soil will result in compacted roots, stunted growth, and, most likely, root rot.
+Instead, make or buy a well-draining potting mix, or ideally, use our specialized potting mix that contains organic mycorrhizae to promote the development of a strong root system that helps your jelly bean plants and other succulents to thrive.

 Ideally, you should look for a natural fertilizer with an approximate blend of 5-10-15 that is higher in phosphorus than nitrogen.
-The best choice is to use an organic fertilizer as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage plant health and nutrient absorption.
+The best choice is to use organic fertilizers, as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage jelly bean succulent health and nutrient absorption.

 Hardiness Zones & More

 Don't miss out on this opportunity to add something truly exceptional to your garden.
-Order your very own Sedum rubrotinctum today!
+Order your very own jelly bean Sedum rubrotinctum today!

 Bloom Season Spring, summer